patelpb96/GizmoElementTracers/README.md

 Copyright 2014-2020 by Andrew Wetzel <arwetzel@gmail.com> and Shea Garrison-Kimmel <sheagk@gmail.com>.

-If you use this package in work that you publish, please cite it, along the lines of: 'This work used GizmoAnalysis (http://ascl.net/2002.015), first used in Wetzel et al 2016 (https://ui.adsabs.harvard.edu/abs/2016ApJ...827L..23W).'
+If you use this package in work that you publish, please cite it, along the lines of: 'This work used GizmoAnalysis (http://ascl.net/2002.015), which first was used in Wetzel et al 2016 (https://ui.adsabs.harvard.edu/abs/2016ApJ...827L..23W).'

 You are free to use, edit, share, and do whatever you want.
 But please keep us informed and report bugs.
 Have fun!